-- 21. The Asserted Patent was duly issued by the United States Patent and Trademark Office.
-Plaintiff owns the Asserted Patent. - 22.
+- 22. The Asserted Patent was duly issued by the United States Patent and Trademark Office.
+Plaintiff owns the Asserted Patent. - 23.
 The Asserted Patent is directed to an ornamental design for a product.

-Plaintiff licenses rights under the Asserted Patent to licensees who practice the inventions claimed in the Asserted Patent. - 23.
-The commercial products embodying the designs claimed in the Asserted Patent have been commercially successful.
-Sales of the Patented Products by Plaintiff's licensees collectively amount to over \$6,500,000 annually. - 24.
-The licensees of Plaintiff market the Patented Products through such on-line retain channels as Amazon and TikTok.
+Plaintiff licenses rights under the Asserted Patent to licensees who practice the inventions claimed in the Asserted Patent.

-- 25. The design of the Patented Products differentiates such products from those of competitors. - 26.
-The Asserted Patent is currently unexpired, valid, and enforceable. - 27.
-Plaintiff is the lawful owner of all right, title, and interest in the Asserted Patent. - 28.
+- 24. The commercial products embodying the designs claimed in the Asserted Patent have been commercially successful.
+Sales of the Patented Products by Plaintiff's licensees collectively amount to over \$1,000,000 annually. - 25.
+Plaintiff's licensees market the Patented Products through such on-line retain channels as Amazon. - 26.
+The design of the Patented Products differentiates such products from those of competitors. - 27.
+The Asserted Patent is currently unexpired, valid, and enforceable. - 28.
+Plaintiff is the lawful owner of all right, title, and interest in each of the Asserted Patent. - 29.
 Plaintiff has not granted Defendants a license and has not otherwise granted Defendants permission to make, use, sell, offer to sell, or import the products or other items embodying the designs claimed in the Asserted Patent.